samuelldmj/maravel/readme.md

 ## Introduction

 ```
 Welcome to the custom PHP MVC framework!
+MARAVEL!
 This lightweight framework provides a clean and organized structure for building web applications.
 It's inspired by popular frameworks like Laravel, but with a simpler core that's easy to understand and extend.
 ```

 ## Table of Contents